Food and Drug Administration, HHS.

 On April 3, 2020, the final rule was challenged in the U.S. District Court for the Eastern District of Texas.

-The court ordered that the new effective date of the final rule is postponed to October 16, 2021.
+The court ordered that the new effective date of the final rule is October 11, 2022.
 Pursuant to the court order, any obligation to comply with a deadline tied to the effective date is similarly postponed, and those obligations and deadlines are now tied to the postponed effective date.

 To the extent that 5 U.S.C.
 553 applies to this action, the Agency's implementation of this action without opportunity for public comment, effective immediately upon publication today in the Federal Register, is based on the good cause exception in 5 U.S.C.
 553(b)(B).
 Seeking public comment is impracticable, unnecessary, and contrary to the public interest.
-The 120-day postponement of the effective date, until October 16, 2021, is required by court order in accordance with the court's authority to postpone a rule's effective date “on such conditions as may be required and to the extent necessary to prevent irreparable injury” pending judicial review (5 U.S.C.
+The 90-day postponement of the effective date, until October 11, 2022, is required by court order in accordance with the court's authority to postpone a rule's effective date pending judicial review (5 U.S.C.
 705).
-Seeking prior public comment on this postponement would have been impracticable, as well as contrary to the public interest in the orderly issue and implementation of regulations.
+Seeking prior public comment on this postponement would have been impracticable, as well as contrary to the public interest in the orderly issuance and implementation of regulations.

 End Supplemental Information